Myelodysplastic Syndromes (MDS): An Overview

 Choosing the right treatment approach depends on various factors, including

-• MDS subtype and risk category
+• Myelodysplastic syndrome (MDS) subtype and risk category

 • Patient’s age and health status